safe-global/safe-docs/safe-core-sdk/auth-kit/reference/AuthKitBasePack.md

 ## Abstract methods and properties that any pack must implement

 These methods and properties are the common interface for all the Auth packs.
-Check each pack's documentation to get more details.
+Check each pack's documentation for more details.

 ### `isAuthenticated(): boolean`

 Any pack extending the `AuthKitBasePack` class must implement the `isAuthenticated()` getter.
-This method returns a `boolean` indicating if the user is authenticated or not.
+This method returns a `boolean` indicating whether the user is authenticated.

 ### `init(options?): Promise<void>`